fransci-co/Laptop_GPU_PV/README.md

 ## 8. Start VM

-Check to see driver is loaded on VM device manager
+Check to see if driver is loaded on VM device manager

 ## PostInstall Steps  (Original Intended for gaming, no need)